vpozdnyakov/fca_lazy_clf/README.md

 $ pip install fca_lazy_clf
 ```

-###  Usage
+###  Requirements

+The train and test data sets must be represented as pandas.DataFrame.
 The classifier uses only attributes of types numpy.dtype('O'), np.dtype('int64') and attributes with 2 any values.
-Other attributes are not taken into account.
+Other attributes will not be used.
 The target attribute must be binary.

-The train and test data sets must be represented as pandas.DataFrame.
+### Example

 ```python
 import fca_lazy_clf as fca